AngelMariages/etorrentsweb/wp-html/wp-content/plugins/wp-external-links/readme.txt

 When deactivating the plugin, all contents will be the same as it was before.

 **Like the plugin?** [Rate it](http://wordpress.org/support/view/plugin-reviews/wp-external-links) to support the development.

+If you're having **problems with SSL or HTTPS** try our free <a href="https://wordpress.org/plugins/wp-force-ssl/">WP Force SSL</a> plugin.
+It's a great way to enable SSL and fix SSL problems.

 == Installation ==